-In our experiments it was easy to find strict safe k-groupings for small values of k.
+In our experiments this heuristic easily found strict safe k-groupings for small values of k.
 There is the opportunity to optimize by choosing an initial ordering for the nodes, with the aim of giving better accuracy on queries.
 When a selective predicate is evaluated over a group, tighter query bounds are given when either (almost) all nodes in the group are selected, or none are selected.
 When a handful of nodes are selected from a group, there will be more uncertainty in answering the query.
 Putting similar nodes in a group together will therefore give higher accuracy.
 It is tempting to do this based on attributes of the entities.
-However, this can lead to attacks in the style of the minimality attack defined in [14]: knowing that groups were formed in a particular way allows an attacker to deduce the identity of nodes, and hence infer associations.
+However, this can permit attacks in the style of the minimality attack defined in [19]: knowing that groups were formed in a particular way allows an attacker to deduce the identity of nodes, and hence infer associations.